kemdict/kemdict/ARCHITECTURE.md

 - Prettier is configured to treat Nunjucks files as normal HTML.
 - Tailwind CSS is configured with `tailwind.config.js` and `postcss.config.js`.
 This is a consequence of Tailwind's build tool utilizing PostCSS's ecosystem.
 - Babel is set up in `.babelrc.json` to transpile TypeScript to ES5.
-- `netlify.toml` and `netlify/` are set up for Eleventy Serverless, as part of an experiment to use that instead of prerendering pages for each and every word.
-That was not successful because for some reason each page would take almost 10 seconds to render.